MicrosoftDocs/dynamics-365-fraud-protection/content/fraud-tracker.md

 - **Fraud tracker**: Provides an overview of the fraud volume and rate across segments.

-- **Fraud by received date**: Dislays the monthly and weekly distribution report for confirmed fraud.
+- **Fraud by received date**: Displays the monthly and weekly distribution report for confirmed fraud.

 - **PI analysis**: Displays confirmed fraud distribution by payment instrument (PI) type\*.
 (Fraud distribution is confirmed by the user or bank.)